Peilonrayz/envee/README.rst

 License
 -------

-envee is available under the MIT license.
+Envee is available under the MIT license.